 The Community Infrastructure Levy (Amendment) (England) (No. 2) Regulations 2019 came into force on 1 September 2019.
 Under these regulations, Infrastructure Funding Statements (IFS) have replaced CIL Regulation 123 Lists as the mechanism through which projects are identified for CIL funding.

 The IFS will be published annually, and provide a summary of all financial and non-financial developer contributions relating to Section 106 and CIL within the Borough.
-It will include a statement of infrastructure projects or types that Hertsmere Borough Council intends to, or may be, wholly or partly funded by CIL.
+It will include a statement of infrastructure projects or types that we intend to, or may wholly or partly funded by CIL.

 The following reports identify how much our Community Infrastructure Levy (CIL) income was received for the relevant period, including how the income was spent.